zephyrproject-rtos/zephyr/doc/subsystems/test/sanitycheck.rst

                         marked as 'slow' in testcase.yaml.
 Normally these are only built.
   -R, --enable-asserts  Build all test cases with assertions enabled.
+  --disable-asserts     Build all test cases with assertions disabled.
   -Q, --error-on-deprecations
                         Error on deprecation warnings.
   -x EXTRA_ARGS, --extra-args EXTRA_ARGS
                         Extra arguments to pass to the build when compiling test cases.
 May be called multiple times.
 These will be passed in after any sanitycheck-supplied options.
-  -C, --coverage        Scan for unit test coverage with gcov + lcov.
+  -C, --coverage        Generate coverage report for unit tests, and tests and
+                        samples run in native_posix.

 Board Configuration